-September: We begin our church year with Water Communion – we bring waters from our summer experiences, and pour them into a common bowl to represent how our many lives create one community.
+September: We begin our church year with Water Communion bringing waters from our summer experiences to pour into a common bowl.
+This represents how our many lives create one community.

-November: Thanksgiving Service, where we take time to cultivate a deeper spirit of gratitude for all that is our lives.
+November: We take time to cultivate a deeper spirit of gratitude for all that is our lives in our Thanksgiving service.

 December: An opportunity to enjoy many Happy Holidays!
 We often recognize Hannukah in honor of our many Jewish members and friends, as well as the Winter Solstice and Christmas Eve.